dpolec/MinimalWebApi/README.md

 # Minimal WebApi
-How much do we need to run API?<br />
+How much do we need to run Web API?<br />
-Only one file (Program.cs) with 3 line of code
+Only one file with 3 line of code.
 ```
 var builder = WebApplication.CreateBuilder(args);
 var app = builder.Build();
 app.Run();
 ```

-With this, we don't received anything, but is running.
+With this, we don't have to much, but is running.

 ![image](https://user-images.githubusercontent.com/11536139/228447534-6023cc84-0cdb-4389-980a-d34b26f84e86.png)

-It is worth noting that we do not have a namespace and a declared class here.
+We do not have a namespace and a declared class here.<br />

-Usually we using Swagger so let's do that, install package Swashbuckle.AspNetCore.
+Usually we using Swagger, so let's add this, install package: Swashbuckle.AspNetCore.<br />
 We need add more code, declare configuration (for now not needed) and service, next we need add endpoint explorer, configure Swagger, and told our APP to use Swagger.
 ```
 var builder = WebApplication.CreateBuilder(args);
 var configuration = builder.Configuration;